Generic Name: chlorpheniramine and hydrocodone (KLOR fen IR a meen and HYE droe KOE done)

 What is Tussionex PennKinetic (chlorpheniramine and hydrocodone)?

-Chlorpheniramine and hydrocodone is a combination medicine used to treat runny nose, sneezing, watery eyes, and cough caused by allergies or the common cold.
+Chlorpheniramine and hydrocodone is a combination medicine used to treat runny nose, sneezing, itching, watery eyes, and cough caused by allergies, the common cold, or the flu.

 Chlorpheniramine and hydrocodone may also be used for purposes not listed in this medication guide.